1.1 Background of the study

 1.50 – 2.49 = Disagree; 1.00 – 1.49 = Strongly Disagree

-The table shows the elements that affects the fresh graduate’s employability in relation to the physical appearance of the graduates.
+The table shows the elements that affect the fresh graduate’s employability in relation to the physical appearance of the graduates.
 From the research conducted and the information gathered, it was obtained that an overall evaluation was 2.72, which was rated as agree.
-Therefore, from the study and information, proper grooming has a significant function in the employment of the graduates which was ranked at 4.00 and the respondents strongly agreed with this element.
-In Oman, there is an uptrend of the graduates enrolling in the personality enhancement schools over the time, this is a majorly signify the increase in the graduates awareness of the benefits possessing the proper grooming as well as pleasant behaviour.
-The Oman graduates are beginning to build up on their looks by ensuring that they take proper care of themselves and maintain proper hygiene, and to make sure they build and enhance their personality in the effort that they are noticed by the employers in the labour market.
+Therefore, from the study and information, proper grooming has a significant function in the employment of graduates, which was ranked at 4.00, and the respondents strongly agreed with this element.
+In Oman, there has been an uptrend of graduates enrolling in personality enhancement schools over time; this is a major signifying the increase in the graduates’ awareness of the benefits of possessing proper grooming as well as pleasant behaviour.
+The Oman graduates are beginning to build up on their looks by ensuring that they take proper care of themselves and maintain proper hygiene.
+They also need to make sure they build and enhance their personalities in an effort to be noticed by employers in the labour market.

 Table 6: Employability and Soft Competencies